-You will see below what they will look like before going into the oven: you will press down to make large enough flat surfaces for the shrimp and keep a small distance between each disc of dough.
+You will see below what they will look like before going into the oven: press down to make large enough flat surfaces for the shrimp (or any topping you like) and keep a small distance between each disc of dough.

 Once they’re done you will see them bubbling.
 That is just the butter so don’t worry about that.
 Set them aside and they’ll harden and cool soon enough.